SymfonyCasts/symfony7/sfcasts/controller-map-entity.md

 Try putting random text in for the slug and...
 404!
 Perfect!

-Now are ship URLs are pretty, human-readable, and SEO-friendly!
+Now our ship URLs are pretty, human-readable, and SEO-friendly!

 Flying through space is dangerous business.
 Sometimes starships experience "rapid unscheduled disassemblies"... or in other words, they explode.
 We need